LaunchCode-Education-Archived/liftoff-OLD/articles/liftoff-expectations/README.md

 - Completion of all assignments
 - Visible progress on your project every week

-Making a project, especially your first independant project, can be a daunting task.
+Making a project, especially your first independent project, can be a daunting task.
 You will have to work on your project multiple times a week outside of class, in addition to the prep work, and assignments.
 We estimate that you will need to work at least **20 hours each week** to make it through this course successfully.